sam-i-am012/ECE2035-RPG/README.md

 # ECE2035-RPG
-RPG Game for ECE2035 @ GaTech
+* Tales of Buzz: RPG Game for ECE2035 @ GaTech